 See also The Arts Insurance Handbook available from the Arts Law website.

-- Vision– the world you wish to create – how will the organisation look in 5–10 years time;
+· Vision– the world you wish to create – how will the organisation look in 5 to 10 years time;

-- Risk Management– the strategic plan is a good place for identifying the potential risks and managing the impact they might have on the organisation.
+· Risk Management– the strategic plan is a good place to start when identifying the potential risks and managing the impact they might have on the organisation.

 The Office of the Registrar of Indigenous Corporations (ORIC) runs workshops on good governance for officers and directors of Indigenous corporations.
 For more information see the ORIC website or telephone 1800 622 431.

-Messenger, Naomi, Business Structures and Governance: A Practical Guide to the Arts, 2008, available from through Arts Law books.
+Messenger, Naomi, Business Structures and Governance: A Practical Guide to the Arts, 2008, available from the Arts Law website.